mstn/aah/README.md

 ## Credits

-Data in `mocks` are generated from a open data dataset kindly offered by the Province of Trento.
+Data for [Trentino App](https://mstn.github.io/aah/) are generated from a open data dataset kindly offered by the Province of Trento.

 * Original source: [Consegno in Trentino](https://consegnointrentino.provincia.tn.it/Open-Data).
 * Data license is [CC-BY](https://creativecommons.org/licenses/by/4.0/deed.it), .
 * Data owner is Provincia Autonoma di Trento.
 * Data were modified and adapted to the format required by this app.
+We encoded emails and phone numbers in `base64` to make life harder for bad crawlers (let us know if you have a better idea!).
 In the future, we are going to enrich the dataset with information from other sources.

 ## Design principles